sebsto/amplify-android-getting-started/05_add_api_database.md

 ## Add API client library to the Android Studio project

-Before going to the code, back to Android Studio, add the following dependency to your module's `build.gradle` along with others `amplifyframework` implementations you added before and click **Sync Now** when prompted:
+Before going to the code, back to Android Studio, add the following dependency to your module's `build.gradle` along with others `amplifyframework` implementations you added earlier and click **Sync Now** when prompted:

 ```gradle
 dependencies {